open-election-compass/client/README.md

 The project is under **active development, but not production-ready** until [v1.0](https://github.com/tillsanders/openElectionCompass/milestones) is released.
-You can sign up for our [email newsletter](http://eepurl.com/gRApTD) to receive updates on new releases, upcoming features and the community, or you can join our [Discord Channel](https://discord.gg/qjVsRDd) for technical support, questions, feature requests and chatting.
+You can sign up for our [email newsletter](http://eepurl.com/gRApTD) to receive updates on new releases, upcoming features and the community, or you can join our [Spectrum Community](https://spectrum.chat/openelectioncompass) for technical support, questions, feature requests and chatting.

 # Usage